 Why It's Overrated: While, sure, everyone wants to witness Lady Liberty and all of her glory once in their lifetime, traveler blogger Tessa Juliette says it isn't worth it to go up in this monument.
 Thanks to long lines and a lackluster view, you might find yourself disappointed.

-What to Do Instead: You’ll love seeing this iconic American structure, but Juliette recommends witnessing it from a boat.
+What to Do Instead: You'll love seeing this iconic American structure, but Juliette recommends witnessing it from a boat.
 Even better?
-It’s free when you take the Staten Island Ferry.
-“You will also get gorgeous views of lower Manhattan, Governor’s Island, and Brooklyn Heights.
+It's free when you take the Staten Island Ferry.
+"You will also get gorgeous views of lower Manhattan, Governor's Island, and Brooklyn Heights.
 For the best view of the Statue of Liberty stand on the starboard side when heading to Staten Island and on the port side when traveling back to Manhattan," she says.
 Pray you don't run into the world's worst tourists.

 Rainbow Mountain, Peru